 For example, the professional liability insurance cost for engineers, who could be accused of making a miscalculation in project plans and face more risks of making costly mistakes than many other professions, could be more expensive than for a yoga instructor who faces less risk.

-The professional liability insurance cost for consultants who work alone is going to be less than if you run a firm that employs seven consultants.
+The professional liability insurance cost for consultants who work alone is likely going to be less than if you run a firm that employs seven consultants.

 If you have employees, many states legally require you to purchase workers’ compensation insurance to cover work-related injuries.